 Albuquerque: William Lavery was expected here for two weeks of ministry with a chart on Future Events, November 8-22.
 Another Seed Sowers distribution is planned over the Christmas holidays followed by a gospel series with Stan Wells and David Hunt.

 Lincolnton: Tent meetings were held here for three weeks in October with David Petterson and local brethren.
 We were encouraged to see a few visitors out most nights, with over 30 visitors in all, as well as many children of the Christians out every night.
 A woman professed salvation at the end of the meetings.

-Bryn Mawr: The assembly enjoyed a three-night visit by David Alves as he continued on the subject of the rapture.
+Bryn Mawr: The assembly enjoyed a three-night series of ministry on the subject of the rapture.
 Also the report time was most helpful to understand the areas of need for prayer.

 Tri-Cities: October 6 was our second anniversary.
 We are thankful for the Lord’s blessings since we started the work here in 2000.
 We enjoyed visits from Tom and Ruth Hoy, and John and Linda Fitzpatrick this month.
 We had two outreaches this past weekend: one in an Hispanic flea market and one at a large community event.
 We had a van-load of young people from the Vancouver area helping out in the effort.
 This was greatly appreciated.
 The response was great.
 We had about 200 reply cards to follow-up.
 We are now in a two-week gospel series with Paul Thiessen and Steve Meyers.
 Paul preaches in Spanish each night and Steve in English.

 Black Earth: The assembly enjoyed three weeks of gospel meetings in October.
 The gospel was faithfully preached by John Slabaugh and Gary Sharp.